Narasimha1507/2200032563/question2/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+And to run the backend use the below command.
+"python -m uvicorn server:app --reload --port 9876"

 The page will reload when you make changes.\
 You may also see any lint errors in the console.